 Consider taking the following steps before and after the baby arrives to make the financial side of parenting a little easier:

 - Start saving for a baby.
 Try to get a head start by putting some money aside.
-If you're both working and one parent is planning to stay home indefinitely after the baby arrives, you might practice living on one paycheck and using the other paycheck to boost your savings.
+If you're both working and one parent is planning to stay home indefinitely after the baby arrives, you might practice living on one paycheck and using the other paycheck to boost your savings before the baby arrives.

 - Estimate expenses.
 Jot down all the one-time and recurring expenses that you will face, and then figure out whether these are manageable — or whether you need to trim or eliminate some costs.

 - Look into company benefits.
-Many companies have a range of benefits that can help cover pregnancy, childbirth and parental leave.
+Many companies have a range of benefits that can help cover pregnancy, childbirth, and parental leave.
 While employers may be required to give you time off under the Family Medical Leave Act, they aren't required to pay you during that time.
 If they do pay, the percentage of salary — as well as the length of time this pay continues — can vary from employer to employer.
 Find out how much it might cost to add a new child to your employer's group medical coverage.
 If your employer offers a pretax health savings account, consider funding an account or upping your existing contribution.
-Many companies also offer a dependent care account for pretax savings for child care expenses.
+Many companies also offer a dependent care account for pretax savings for childcare expenses.

 - Check your life and disability insurance.
 Even if you have life insurance, it may not be enough to provide for your now-growing family.
-You may want coverage equal to five to twenty times your annual salary or more.
+You may want coverage equal, to five, to twenty times your annual salary or more.
 The exact amount will depend on factors such as your income, how long you need to provide for, your current level of savings, and how much mortgage, and other debt you have.
-You may also want insurance on the life of a nonworking spouse, since his or her death would likely mean significant cost for childcare and other expenses.
+You may also want insurance on the life of a nonworking spouse, since his or her death would likely increase significant cost for childcare and other expenses.
 In addition, consider disability insurance to replace some income in case you are injured and can't work for an extended period.
 Your employer may provide short-term disability coverage at little or no cost.
 These plans typically cover 60% of your salary, and you may be able to extend that coverage by paying an added premium.
-You might also consider buying a supplemental policy on your own.
+You might also consider buying a supplemental policy on your own

 - Evaluate your retirement planning.
-While a decent–size college fund can be a great help when your baby turns into a college-bound teenager, keep in mind that you may also be able to pay college costs with loans and grants.
+While a decent–size college savings fund can be a great help when your baby turns into a college-bound teenager, keep in mind that you may also be able to pay college costs with loans and grants.
 Until then, you will still have daily and long–term financial goals to consider.
 This may be a good time to evaluate how these expenses may impact your retirement funding goals.